lirantal/essential-nodejs-security-book/manuscript/injections.md

 Similar to SQL injections, improper validation or escaping of user manipulated input can lead to dynamic queries that are executed on NoSQL databases.

 Due to the different nature of SQL and NoSQL databases, the attack vector isn't necessarily the same.
-For example, a common user input such as illustrated below will not have an affect on NoSQL database even if the malicious user input has not been properly sanitized or escaped:
+For example, a common user input such as illustrated below will not have an affect on a NoSQL database even if the malicious user input has not been properly sanitized or escaped:

 NoSQL query to validate user login credentials: